rOpenGov/geofi/vignettes/fingis_tutorial.md

 The function `get_geocode()` returns both latitude and longitude for the first hit, and the raw output (varies depending on the service used).

 Warning!
-The geocode result may vary between sources, use with care!
+The geocode results may vary between sources, use with care!